Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 Some of the error messages, like when there is an invalid card name, are not specific.
 The error messages could be clearer and more targeted to each endpoint.

-Were the battle endpoints supposed to be implemented?
-I saw that you had a battle.py, but I was not able to use it in the testing.
-I think that using the battle endpoints would help improve the experience.

-I think that each card should have some type of quality that contributes to its fighting skills.
-You can add how much damage they do or what kind of attacking role they have.
-This would help distinguish between cards and help build a more curated deck.
-It would also make sense to have the cards that cost more be better at battling.

-Selling one card at a time was time-consuming, especially if I opened multiple packs.
-I think that having an easy function to sell duplicate cards or having some kind of bulk selling would be useful.

-I didn't see any way to delete decks or rename them if I wanted to.
-I think that it would be helpful to have some management of the decks you create.

-It would be cool to see potential cards that can be pulled from each pack.
-It could display what cards are there and if there are cards that are more rare or less likely to be pulled.

-If you want to add additional endpoints, I think that a profile that returns unopened packs, total cards, the amount of coins, and your card deck would be useful as well.

-The collection endpoint could use more filtering options.
-Currently, we can only filter by type, but it would be useful to:

-Filter by what pack they are pulled from
-Filter by card name
-Filter by price
-Filter by the quantity of the card I have
 The error messages across endpoints are inconsistent and not very detailed.
 For example:

 Invalid card names should specify what valid options are or specify things like the name to match the databases capitalization